uzerpllp/uzerp-website/content/blog/libreoffice_postgres/index.md

 ---
 title: "Integrate LibreOffice and PostgreSQL"
 draft: "false"
-date: 2019-04-30
+date: 2019-05-07
 categories: ["Extending uzERP"]
 tags: ["Accounting","Analytics","LibreOffice","Spreadsheets"]
 banner: "mika-baumeister-703680-unsplash.jpg"
 author: "Martyn Shiner"
 ---
-As noted in a [previous post](/blog/2019/03/18/management_information/), one reason for installing uzERP is to get better information for key decision makers, many of whom like to use spreadsheets to carry out analysis or generate reports.
+As noted in a [this post](/blog/2019/03/18/management_information/), one reason for installing uzERP is to get better information for key decision makers, many of whom like to use spreadsheets to carry out analysis or generate reports.
+This was also explored in a [another post](/blog/2019/05/01/libreoffice_pivot/) on csv files and LibreOffice Pivot Tables.
 <!--more-->
-Using the open source Calc spreadsheet from [https://www.libreoffice.org/](https://www.libreoffice.org/) and uzERP's backend database [postgreSQL](https://www.postgresql.org/) - "The World's Most Advanced Open Source Relational Database" - this blog post looks at how you can tie the two together to allow users to access information directly with no rekeying.
+Using the open source Calc spreadsheet from [LibreOffice](https://www.libreoffice.org/) and uzERP's backend database [postgreSQL](https://www.postgresql.org/) - "The World's Most Advanced Open Source Relational Database" - this blog post looks at how you can tie the two together to allow users to access information directly with no rekeying.

-### Install LibreOffice
+### Install LibreOffice Base

 The current version of LibreOffice is 6.2, although the repo for your particular operating system may be slightly behind this.
 I use Ubuntu 18.04 on my development laptop and I have version: 6.0.7.3.